 This fire was a tragedy for the Brighton coastline, The city of Brighton and The English heritage as a whole.
 A West Pier Trust was for to have the pier restored.
 Even saying in a local paper, “That if they only had 1% left of Brighton’s West pier, It could still be restored to its former glory.
 Sadly, not all agreed, and the Heritage Lottery Fund didn’t give any funds for its reconstruction.

 What’s left of the pier today is only a haunting skeleton of a wreck of what was once Britain’s most vibrant holiday pier on Britians most loved vacation beach.
-It is unclear if the pier will be rebuilt, despite google maps optimism of describing Brighton’s West pier as “Temporarily Closed.”
+It is unclear if the pier will be rebuilt, despite google maps’ optimism as of very recently, where they had described Brighton’s West pier as “Temporarily Closed.”

 Brighton Beach Ship Wrecked Athina B